LHB coach: Bangladesh

 This was the first and biggest-ever consignment of LHB coaches exported by Indian Railways.
 The contract agreement between RITES & Bangladesh Railway was executed on 21 January 2015, and subsequently between RITES and Rail Coach Factory, Kapurthala on 30 September 2015 for supply of these coaches.
 These coaches were customized as per the Bangladesh Railway's requirement.
 Another order for 200 more coaches was on 20 May 2024.
 104 of these coaches will be air-conditioned, and 96 will be non-AC.
 These coaches will be manufactured at the Rail Coach Factory (RCF) in Kapurthala.
 The contract includes a supply and commissioning period of 36 months, followed by a 24-month warranty period.

+A second order for 200 LHB Coaches was reported by Bangladesh's Railway Minister Shaikh Rabiul Alam when he informed the Bangladesh Parliament that the country will receiving coaches from June 2026 and December 2027, financed by the European Investment Bank.